Brychan22/251-Assignment1-Brychan-Joachim/README.md

 https://github.com/Alpha3114/251-Assignment1-Brychan-Joachim/commit/06e002866051cf6b9ca80f8a35f56d432325715e

 ## How to run the program
- - Loads .txt, .java, and .odt files
+Using the command line, enter and run
-    - ODT support can be verified against the 'ODTSample.odt' in the root directory
+`mvn exec:java "-Dexec.mainClass=App"`
- - Supports OS-level printing
+from the root directory

 ## Metrics: